uholeschak/ediabaslib/EdiabasLib/CanAdapterElm/Bluetooth/spp_uart/ReadMe.txt

 Programming CSR BC03 and BC04 chips:
 ------------------------------------
 - Install CSR BlueSuite
-- Get usbspi.dll from zip of latest release https://github.com/lorf/csr-spi-ftdi/releases (tested on 0.5.3)
+- Get usbspi.dll from zip of latest binary release package: https://github.com/lorf/csr-spi-ftdi/releases (tested on 0.5.3)
-- Copy with replace \lib-win32\usbspi.dll to C:\Program Files (x86)\CSR\BlueSuite X.X.X
+- Copy and replace \lib-win32\usbspi.dll to C:\Program Files (x86)\CSR\BlueSuite X.X.X
 - Download Zadig from: http://zadig.akeo.ie/
 - Disconnect all other FTDI devices from the PC, otherwise the drivers will be modified!
-- Open Options>List All Devices, select FTDI breakout board from the listbox and Replace Driver to libusbK
+- Open Options -> List All Devices, select FTDI breakout board from the listbox and Replace Driver to libusbK

 Device connection:
 ------------------